Al Waleed bin Talal Al Saud: Business career

 In January 2005, Al Waleed purchased the Savoy Hotel in London for an estimated £250 million, to be managed by Fairmont Hotels and Resorts; his sister, Sultana Nurul, owns an estimated 16 percent stake.
 In January 2006, in partnership with the U.S. real-estate firm Colony NorthStar, Kingdom Holding acquired Toronto-based Fairmont Hotels and Resorts for an estimated $3.9 billion.
 It was reported in 2009 that Al Waleed owned 35 percent of Research and Marketing Group (SRMG), a large mid-east media company.

 In August 2011, Al Waleed announced that his company had contracted with the Saudi Binladin Group to build the world's tallest building, the Kingdom Tower (at a height of at least 1000 m) for SR 4.6 billion.
 The original plan—announced in 2008—called it برج الميل (Arabic for "One-Mile Tower"), at a height of 1609 m and an estimated cost of $20 billion.

 In December 2011, Al Waleed invested $300 million in Twitter, purchasing secondary shares from insiders.
 The purchase gave Kingdom Holding "more than 3% share" in the company, which was valued at $8 billion in late summer 2011.

 In 2015, he announced that he would donate his fortune to charity at an unspecified date.
 He had previously donated $3.5 billion over the course of 35 years through his charitable organization Alwaleed Philanthropies.

 From 2015 to 2021, he lost several lawsuits against Pierre El Daher, CEO of LBCI, and would be required to pay $22m, due to breaches in contract conditions with the Lebanese broadcaster.

 In May 2022, he was listed as committing to purchase approximately 35 million shares of Twitter Inc. at or immediately prior to the purchase of Twitter by Elon Musk and other private-equity investors behind Musk's bid.
+In July 2026, Al Waleed announced during a site visit that Jeddah Tower had reached 430 metres and 107 floors.
+ArchitectureLab reported that Kingdom Holding Company, which he chairs, is the project's principal investor, with completion targeted for 2028.

+Construction resumed in January 2025 after a seven-year halt, under a SAR 7.2 billion completion agreement signed in October 2024.